Andreskammerath/ppcar-be/README.md

 This backend is structured following Domain-Driven Design principles with clear separation of concerns:

+### 📊 Class Analysis Diagram

+For a visual representation of the system architecture and class relationships, see the [Class Analysis Diagram](documents/blacar_v2_class_analysis_diagram/renders/diagram.png).

 ```
 blacar/                      # Django project root
 ├── startup/                 # Domain layer (bounded contexts, DDD)